sy2002/ai-playground/README.md

 <img align="left" width="200" height="150" src="http://www.sy2002.de/nn_screenshot.jpg">

 The HWD-Perceptron project was my first attempt to learn how a Perceptron works by implementing it from scratch.
 I used the very well known MIST dataset to do handwritten digits recognition.

+This project is a ready-to-go Python app that lets you learn more about Neural Networks and Machine Learning in general and more about simple Perceptron based handwritten digits recognition in particular.

 Go to the [HWD-Perceptron Repository](https://github.com/sy2002/HWD-Perceptron) to learn more.

 ### Solve Mazes